Reliable Curation of EHR Dataset via Large Language Models under Environmental Constraints: Related Work

 \subsection{Medical text-to-SQL}

 General-purpose text-to-SQL models have achieved strong results on benchmarks such as Spider \cite{yu2019spider} and WikiSQL \cite{zhong2017seq2sql} \cite{gao2023texttosqlempoweredlargelanguage, pourreza2023dinsqldecomposedincontextlearning, li2024petsqlpromptenhancedtworoundrefinement}.
 However, performance on these datasets does not guarantee success in clinical contexts, where data complexity and privacy requirements differ substantially from business applications.
 Early medical-domain systems relied on templates for text-to-SQL translation, which limited their ability to address complex real-world questions \cite{wang2020texttosqlgenerationquestionanswering}.
 The EHRSQL shared task \cite{lee2023ehrsqlpracticaltexttosqlbenchmark, lee-etal-2024-overview} advanced the field by collecting natural language queries from hospital staff and aligning them to databases such as MIMIC-III, eICU, and MIMIC-IV demo.
 Leading teams on the benchmark explored methods including schema-aware models \cite{jo-etal-2024-lg}, ensemble prompting \cite{gundabathula-kolar-2024-promptmind}, and probability-based SQL verification \cite{kim-etal-2024-probgate}.
-CELEC employs a streamlined two-call design to strike a balance between accuracy and low latency, while extending its capabilities beyond question answering to support exploratory tasks, such as cohort selection and visualization.
-Quantitative comparisons are presented in Section~\ref{sec:eval}.
+CELEC employs a streamlined two-call design that balances accuracy and low latency while strictly adhering to privacy protocols.
+Relevant quantitative evaluations are presented in Section~\ref{sec:eval}.